will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 If you move all the way to serializability, then the conditions simply become strengthened to $$T{\small{OTAL}}V{\small{IS}}$$, requiring simply that $$VIS$$ is a total order (along with $$I\small{NT}$$ and $$E\small{XT}$$ conditions).
 <!-- > Is there a way to alternatively specify serializability in terms of SI + prevention of write skew?
 Instead of saying it is just "total ordering of visibility relation"?
 (Will's Question) Can we specify it in terms of NoReadWriteConflict? instead of NoConflict (which is specific to write conflicts)? -->
-If we look at [A Critique of Snapshot Isolation](https://arxiv.org/abs/2405.18393), this offers another approach to formalizing serializability, though.
-That is, we instead alter snapshot isolation to prevent *read-write* conflicts instead of *write-write* conflicts.
-That is, if a transaction's read set is written to by a concurrent transaction, then we must abort it.
+If we look at [A Critique of Snapshot Isolation](https://arxiv.org/abs/2405.18393), though, this offers another approach to formalizing serializability.
+That is, we instead alter snapshot isolation to prevent *read-write* conflicts instead of *write-write* conflicts i.e. if a transaction's read set is written to by a concurrent transaction, then we must abort it.
 This is an alternative way to formalize serializability i.e. instead of specifying it as

 $$
 INT \wedge EXT \wedge {P\small{REFIX}} \wedge NOCONFLICT